Have you heard about Sunscreen Buildup In Your Body? Does this cause concern for you as an individual?

 Ok, there is the problem of cancer-causing chemicals used in sunscreen.
-According to ewg.org (Environmental Working Group), there have been recent studies into the chemical build up question.
+According to ewg.org (Environmental Working Group), there have been recent studies into the chemical build-up question.
+Results are available.

 A Bit More Information About Chemicals

-The active ingredients to make sunscreen function are chemical or mineral.
+The active ingredients to make sunscreen protect your skin are chemicals or minerals.
 They each protect your skin from the sun in different ways.
-The product makers are just trying to get a product that works and work well.
+The product makers are just trying to get a product that will work and work well.

 Most brands of common sunscreens have chemical filters.
 Typically they will include a combination of products.

-Usually, there will be anywhere two to five and sometimes six of these active ingredients: oxybenzone, octisalate, octocrylene, homosalate, octinoxate and avobenzone.
+Usually, there will be anywhere from two to five and sometimes six of these active ingredients: oxybenzone, octisalate, octocrylene, homosalate, octinoxate, and avobenzone.

 It is an interesting fact check of why this product that we never heard of is in the sunscreens.
 However, the lack of stability calls for other chemicals.
 You know the story, The makers are trying to keep the sunscreen stable.
 They are not really concerned about a little leftover exposure that remains when you apply the product.